 4- Keep an eye out for any legislation being pushed through the government at the local level.
 Some states have been sneaky about trying to pass kratom legislation.
 Make sure to always know what’s on your local government agenda.
 If you find something troubling that has to do with kratom, please contact the AKA.

 5- Be a responsible consumer.
 Make sure that you are making responsible decisions with kratom consumption.
-Negative stories in the media will only hurt the cause and make it more likely that we will ultimately lose.
+Negative stories in the media will only hurt the cause.

 6- Make sure to report any severe issues you have with the product received to the vendor you purchased it from.
 The vendor, if GMP compliant, should have a process in place for handling these issues properly to ensure a safe consumer experience.